-- A. Discuss the nature of science and its methods, including the characteristics of sound experimental design in biological research.
-Describe and explain experimental design and statistical analysis relevant to biological research. - B. Select a research topic feasible for investigation; pose a relevant, scientifically testable question; and state a purpose and a hypothesis. - C. Select a Senior Research Advisor.
-For projects undertaken outside the Biology Department, a 'Research Director' is also required. - D. Distinguish between library research and field or laboratory research. - E. Conduct research in the scientific literature, distinguish between primary and secondary sources, and prepare reference cards (i.e., notecards of pertinent references). - F. Evaluate the writing of other scientific writers using the evaluation criteria and forms that will be used to evaluate the student's senior paper. - G. Search and apply for summer research internships at other universities and institutions. - H. Maintain a research notebook according to the instruction and format prescribed by this syllabus. - I. Write a research proposal in biology.

-J. Complete a senior paper during the subsequent academic year.
+- A. Discuss the nature of science and its methods, including the characteristics of sound experimental design in biological research. - B. Describe and explain experimental design and statistical analysis relevant to biological research. - C. Select a research topic feasible for investigation; pose a relevant, scientifically testable question; and state a purpose and a hypothesis. - D. Select a Senior Research Advisor.
+For projects undertaken outside the Biology Department, a 'Research Director' is also required. - E. Distinguish between literature review research and field or laboratory research. - F. Conduct research in the scientific literature, distinguish between primary and secondary sources. - G. Evaluate the writing of scientific writers using the evaluation criteria and forms that will be used to evaluate the student's senior paper. - H. Search and apply for summer research internships at other universities and institutions. - I. Write a research proposal in biology. - J. Complete a senior paper during the subsequent academic year.